 Pre-monsoon season: The depth to water level scenario for pre-monsoon was generated by utilizing water level data of 183 wells (159 dug wells, 24 bore wells).
-The pre-monsoon depth to water levels ranges between 0.75m bgl (Uyyalawada) to 46.6mbgl (Midthur).
-The depth to water levels of Nandyal district can be divided into 6 zones; where the shallowest water level are towards the north-eastern part of the district and gradually getting deeper towards western part of the district.
+The pre-monsoon depth to water levels ranges between 0.75m bgl (Uyyalawada) to 46.6 mbgl (Midthur).
+The depth to water levels of Nandyal district can be divided into 6 zones; where the shallow water levels are towards the north-eastern part of the district and gradually getting deeper towards western part of the district.
 The shallow water levels i.e. 0 to 2m bgl measured in May is observed in NE part of the district which include only 1 mandal

 (Srisailam) (out of 29 mandals).
-The mandals with deeper water level of >20mbgl are Kothapalle, Nandikotkur, Jupadu Bungalow, Midthur and Bethamcherla.
+The mandals with deeper water level of >20 mbgl are Kothapalle, Nandikotkur, Jupadu Bungalow, Midthur and Bethamcherla.
 All these 7 mandals are situated in western part of the district.
-However, in some mandals there is wide variation in water levels as there are different stations in same mandals where the water level is very shallow and even >30mbgl represented by Nandyal, Kothapalle, Jupadu Bunglow, Bethamcherla and Peapally.
+However, in some mandals there is wide variation in water levels as there are different stations in same mandals where the water level is very shallow and even >30 mbgl represented by Nandyal, Kothapalle, Jupadu Bunglow, Bethamcherla and Peapally.
 The post-monsoon depth to water levels ranged between 0.77m bgl to 50.02m bgl in Gospadu and Nandi Kotkur mandals respectively.
-More than ~50% of the district has water levels measured from 2 to 5 m in month of november.
-When compared the water levels of same stations in premonsoon and postmonsoon period, it was observed that there has been fluctuation in water levels in month of May as compared to November; also 84% of the station has rise in water levels while 16% of the stations has falling water level as compared to premonsoon period to that of postmonsoon period.
-This indicates the saturation percentage of water in aquifer is increased in November due to percolation of rainwater in ground surface.
+More than ~50% of the district has water levels measured from 2 to 5 m in month of November.
+When compared the water levels of same stations in pre monsoon and post monsoon period, it was observed that there has been fluctuation in water levels in month of May as compared to November; also 84% of the station has rise in water levels while 16% of the stations has falling water level as compared to pre monsoon period to that of post monsoon period.
+It indicates that saturation percentage of water in aquifer is increased in November due to percolation of rainwater in ground surface.

 Fig. 2.4.
-Seasonal fluctuation (may to nov) of Nandyal District
+Seasonal fluctuation (May to nov) of Nandyal District

 Fig. 2.5.
-Depth of water level (May 2022) of Nandyal District
+Depth to water level (May 2022) of Nandyal District

 Fig. 2.6.
-Depth of water level (Nov 2022) of Nandyal District
+Depth to water level (Nov 2022) of Nandyal District